openego/eDisGo/doc/index.rst

 The python package eDisGo serves as a toolbox to evaluate flexibility measures as an economic alternative to conventional grid expansion in medium and low voltage grids.
+You can find the source code on `GitHub <https://github.com/openego/eDisGo>`_.

 The toolbox currently includes: